 Attendance at and participation in after-school activities is a privilege.
 Students may be restricted from activities if they do not follow school rules.
-The following guidelines apply to all students attending athletic events or activities at RMS.
+The following guidelines apply to all students attending athletic events or activities at RMS, SMS, or CMS.

 - 1. Students must leave school and return no more than 10 minutes before game time. - 2.
 Students who serve detentions on the day of the game are NOT eligible to attend the game the same day. - 3.
-Students who plan to attend a game without a parent or guardian must have a parent signature for that day's game on an event attendance form.
-Students will not be allowed to call home on game day to obtain permission. - 4.
+Students who plan to attend a game must have a parent or guardian with them for the entire event. - 4.
 Students are expected to watch the game and not loiter.
 They will not be allowed to reenter once they have left the building or stands. - 5.
 While cheering is encouraged, students should not boo the opposing team. - 6.
 Students who attend games must be picked up promptly at the end of the game.
-Students not picked up within 10 minutes of the scheduled pick up time will lose privileges to attend games for the remainder of the season. - 7.
-Students whose behavior does not adhere to school rules or the above guidelines will lose privileges to attend games. - 8.
-Admission fees will be charged for tournaments, Blue/White games, CMS and RSMS games.
+Students not picked up within 10 minutes of the scheduled pick up time will lose privileges to attend games for the remainder of the season.

+- 7. Students whose behavior does not adhere to school rules or the above guidelines will lose privileges to attend games. - 8.
+Admission fees will be charged for tournaments, Blue/White, Red/White, Purple/Silver games, or in district RMS vs SMS vs CMS games.